Death in service

 These pages are for employer use only.
 Member information can be found on the home page.

-How does an employer notify the Pensions Team of a Death in Service?
+How do you notify us of a Death in Service?

-If there is a surviving spouse, or civil partner or co-habiting partner, benefits will be payable upon receipt of appropriate certificates.
-If there are eligible children, children’s pensions will also be payable.
+If there is a surviving spouse, civil partner or cohabiting partner, benefits will be payable upon receipt of appropriate certificates.
+If there are eligible children, a children’s pensions will also be payable.